01 of 05

 Fabrics & Cutting Instructions

 Do not pre-cut all fabric for any quilt pattern until you've made a test block or two.
-Everyone makes mistakes -- me, you, everyone.
+Everyone makes mistakes.

 Replace suggested colors with fabrics that match your theme.
 Fabric estimates are generous.